BritishPandaChick/disney-codes/log.md

 - Start working on tablet.css styles.
 Figure out what Flexbox properties to use.

 **Link(s) for the day's work:** [30 Days, 30 Sites Author Website](https://github.com/BritishPandaChick/30sites-author-website)

+## Day 50: August 23, 2019
+**What I Did Today:** Finish CSS mobile stylesheet for 30 Days, 30 Sites author website.
+Start adding CSS styles for tablet stylesheet.
+Add styles for header, book-sign, and newsletter sections.

+**Day Summary:** The previewer was once again acting up so I didn't use the previewer as much today and instead played around with the screen sizes with Dev Tools open.
+I did finish the mobile styles.
+I spent a lot of time trying to get the directory links to have a little padding added to the top so they would have some spacing but this wasn't working the way I wanted to so I left it the way it is.
+Once all the mobile styles were done, I started adding CSS to the tablet.css file.
+The image for the best-seller section is proving to be a challenge.
+Right now I'm trying to play around with the image's height.
+Tomorrow I'd like to play with the padding to see if I can get it to look centered with equal amounts of white space on each side of the image.

+**Tomorrow's List:**
+- Finish adding CSS styles for best-seller section.
+Fix best-seller image height.
+- Start adding styles for enchanted section.

+**Link(s) for the day's work:** [30 Days, 30 Sites Author Website](https://github.com/BritishPandaChick/30sites-author-website)